 One of the blessings and curses of arbitration has tended to be the finality of the award, but now even this is under attack.
 Unlike court judgments which can be appealed on many grounds, arbitration rulings were generally thought to be final.
 However, in recent years the American Arbitration Association has instituted optional rules that allow for appellate-like review of AAA decisions with an ability to overturn decisions based on material and prejudicial errors of law and clearly erroneous determinations of fact.
 Again, this is an example of arbitration creeping closer to litigation.
 If parties want to avoid such options, the best solution may be to affirmatively reject such rules or include a contract term that allows a party to recover its attorneys’ fees and costs in a successful defense of an arbitration award.

 My final thought is that arbitration is what the parties make of it – what they contract to and who they decide on as an arbitrator.
 Parties enjoy the strengths of arbitration when they take control and make it what they want – by drafting the right kind of arbitration provision and agreeing to the right kind of arbitrator for the case.

-Members of the Construction Law Practice Group will be attending the American Council of Engineering Companies of Maine Fall Forum and Engineering Excellence Awards on November 3, 2015.
+Members of the Construction Law Practice Group will be attending the American Council of Engineering Companies of ME Fall Forum and Engineering Excellence Awards on November 3, 2015.
 Please visit the ACEC website for event information.